SAP/luigi/docs/content-guidelines.md

 ### Headings

-Use H1 headings (preceded by # in Markdown) only at the start of the document to indicate the document name.
+Use H1 headings only at the start of the document to indicate the document name.

 Only use H2 and H3 headings to organize your content into categories.
-Do not use H4 (####) headings or lower.
+Do not use H4 headings or lower.

 ### Lists